frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 <p class=\"caption\">Here is an example of the motherboard I designed for my <a href=\"/2020/12/31/Thermostat-v2.html\">Thermostat</a> project </p>

 <p>
-    If you have any questions about any of this stuff, or want a PCB design for your project, feel free to reach out to me: mdl0394@gmail.com
+    This is just the process I figured out for myself, it's by no means perfect.
+If you have any feedback or questions about any of this stuff, or want a PCB design for your project, feel free to reach out to me: mdl0394@gmail.com
 </p>

 <p>